 Milch obtained the sales and marketing rights for Wascator machines in North America and, since he ate lunch at the “Automat” and liked the sound of the name, decided to use the name Wascomat for marketing.
 He seized the opportunity and the industry was changed forever.

 In 1960, the first of many all-Wascomat coin laundries opened in Manhattan.
-Once Wascomat had gained a substantial share of the self-service coin laundry market in North America, the Company expanded its sales efforts to hotels, motels, nursing homes, hospitals, and other on-premises laundry (OPL) operations such as the Alaskan pipeline and nuclear submarines.
-Wascomat developed joint marketing ventures with chemical/soap companies which enhanced its OPL marketing efforts.
-The message remained focused on Wascomat’s strengths – superior design features and engineering, dedication to customer service, and long-lasting products.
+Once Wascomat had gained a substantial share of the self-service coin laundry market in North America, the Company expanded its sales efforts to hotels, motels, nursing homes, hospitals, fire houses, military bases, salons, cruise ships, and other on-premises laundry (OPL) operations such as the Alaskan pipeline and nuclear submarines.
+The message remained focused on Wascomat’s strengths – superior design features, innovative engineering, reliability, and long-lasting products.
 The word was out, the message was clear, and the Company’s market share continued to grow.

-Wascomat-equipped coin laundries are found in every population center across the USA, Canada, and Mexico.
-Many have Wascomat washers over 40 years old, still working in laundries today.
-It’s a true testament to Wascomat design and engineering and reflects the pioneering vision of Bernard Milch.
+Wascomat-equipped coin laundries are now found in every population center across the USA, Canada, and Mexico.
+Many stores have Wascomat washers over 30 and 40 years old, still working in laundries today.
+It’s a true testament to Wascomat design and engineering, and reflects the pioneering vision of Bernard Milch.

 Electrolux, which purchased Wascator in 1973, credits Wascomat’s growth in North America to the extraordinary marketing efforts of Milch and his team.
 Bernard Milch was even honored by the King of Sweden in 1980 for his contribution to Swedish-American business when he was knighted with the “Nordstjerneorden,” the Order of the North Star.